 Famous aviator Charles Lindbergh’s comment that Vancouver “had no fit field to land on” spurred civic leaders to build a new airport.
 Construction began in 1930 on a single, 730-metre runway and small wood-frame administration building with a control tower on Sea Island in Richmond.

 The Second World War marked a period of expansion for the airport and in 1940 the City of Vancouver leased the airport to the Federal Government.
 New facilities included hangars, a Royal Canadian Air Force base and barracks, gun emplacements and a major aircraft manufacturing plant for the Boeing Airplane Company.

-Following the fire that destroyed the terminal in 1949, Vancouver International Airport’s new terminal opened in 1950.
-The airport continued to grow and welcome more passengers throughout the 1950s, including special guests like Marilyn Monroe posing for a photo atop a lift truck.
+Following a fire that destroyed the terminal in 1949, Vancouver International Airport’s new terminal opened in 1950.
+The airport continued to grow and welcome more passengers throughout the 1950s, including special guests like Marilyn Monroe, who posed for a photo atop a lift truck.